raphaelw/multiband-filterbank/README.md

 # Multiband Filterbank
-Audio filterbank for real-time audio signal processing.
+Audio filterbank for real-time audio signal processing implemented in C++.
 You can choose:
 * Number of frequency bands
 * Filter order
 * Stopband attenuation